interlink-project/frontend/docs/coproductionprocess-guide.md

 ---
 **NOTE**

-The PDF document ["SETTING OUT FOR YOUR CO-PRODUCTION JOURNEY"](https://drive.google.com/file/d/1wAVxaZwChieh7hOfqjBnpCqPnXT8za8W/view?usp=sharing) provides uggestions on how to take full advantage of the INTERLINK Collaborative Environment for your co-production processes.
+The PDF document ["SETTING OUT FOR YOUR CO-PRODUCTION JOURNEY"](https://drive.google.com/file/d/1wAVxaZwChieh7hOfqjBnpCqPnXT8za8W/view?usp=sharing) provides suggestions on how to take full advantage of the INTERLINK Collaborative Environment for your co-production processes.

 ---